DoctorMcKay/node-tf2/README.md

 ### disconnectedFromGC

 - `reason` - The reason why we disconnected from the GC.
 This value is one of the values in the `GCGoodbyeReason` enum.
+If the value is unknown, you'll get a string representation instead.

 Emitted when we disconnect from the GC.
 You shouldn't use any methods until `connectedToGC` is emitted.